 What to do if you are selected for audit

-Researchers with projects selected for audit should contact Michael Walesiak, Associate Director, Finance and Information Management, RSO, immediately.
-Researchers may also want to contact their Research Facilitation Office for more assistance, clarification and information of what is expected.
+Researchers with project(s) selected for audit should immediately contact Michael Walesiak, Associate Director, Finance and Information Management, Research Services Office.
+Researchers may also want to contact their Research Facilitator for more assistance, clarification and information of what is expected.

 What to expect during an audit

 The RSO will provide the auditors with a detailed list of expenditure transactions for the project(s) that are being audited.
 The auditors will select a sample list of transactions that they would like to review.
 The RSO will work with the researcher’s department and other central departments to gather the documentation (original copy of expense, backup documentation, etc.) for the selected transactions.

 The auditors may request to meet with the researcher during their audit visit.
 If this is requested, the department and researchers will be notified and a suitable time will be arranged.